The Best Midjourney Alternatives

 Ideogram homepage

-While not as established, Ideogram is a newer image generator that only requires an associated account, then you can use it for free.
+Ideogram is a newer image generator that requires an associated account.
+Once you have one, you can use it for free.
 Ideogram generates high-quality results and is excellent with text, even better than DALL-E.

 However, the Ideogram is very lenient when it comes to generating material related to copyrighted work.
 For example, you can tell it to make you the Disney logo, and it pretty much will.